gjtorikian/nothingherebut.me/README.md

 Each `|` pipe represents an hour.
 At the beginning of the day (midnight to 7 a.m.), everyone receives the same story.
 The first branch occurs at 8 a.m.
 If you live in the Northern Hemisphere, you get the Northern branch; if you live in the Southern Hemisphere, you get the Southern branch.
 Similarly, at 4 p.m. the second split occurs.
 Depending on whether you live in the Eastern or Western Hemisphere, by the time 11 p.m. comes around you'll have received one of four unique narratives.

-Each of the four stories are related to each other, but without some clever trickery it's difficult to read in its entirety.
+Over the course of a month, the four stories do cycle through every branch, meaning that within four weeks you'll have been given the opportunity to read every part.

 # Open source